decodrtechnologies/Data-Science/California Housing Prices/Readme.md

     9. medianHouseValue: Median house value for households within a block (measured in US Dollars)
     10. oceanProximity: Location of the house w.r.t ocean/sea

+## Libraries Used :
+ - pandas
+ - numpy
+ - matplotlib
+ - seaborn
+ - sklearn

+## Exploratory Data Analysis :

+    - Univariate Analysis : Boxplots , Histograms and Barplot
+    - Bi-Variate Analysis : Scatter Matrix
+    - multi-Variate Analysis : Scatter plots

+## Data Cleaning and Manipulations:

+Data is cleaned , missing values are handled etc and data is manipulated to make more meaningful attributes or remove redundant ones

+## Straitified Sampling :
+Idea is explained and implementation of stratified sampling is done in this section

+## Modelling and HyperTuning :

+Three regression algorithms i.e

+    -Linear Regression
+    -Decision Tree
+    -Random Forest

+are explained thoroughly and implemented in this section.

+HyperTuning with the help of GridSearch is also explained extensively and used to find best parameters

+## Conclusion :

+All models are analysed and the best one is chosen